preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 + For an Omnia Teamwork app: App Administrator permissions.
 + For a Sharepoint site: Site Owner or Site Collection Administrator permissions.

+**Note!** What actually happens when you click the dust bin to delete a site, is that the site is detached.
+That is true for all Teamwork sites, regardless of they have been created in or attached to Omnia.